jofpin/gumok/README.md

 Gumok > is the union of good chewing gum!

+Has your Web applications, more beautiful with this library!

 You can assign direct values to a single element for example the label div etc.
 I do not recommend to assign values to the label (title), because I'm not sure if it is effective in SEO with that tag.